AdobeDocs/advertising.en/help/dsp/campaign-management/campaigns/campaign-settings.md

 >[!NOTE]
 >
 > You can set frequency caps at the campaign, package, and placement levels.
-DSP will respect the strictest frequency cap in the campaign hierarchy.
+DSP respects the strictest frequency cap in the campaign hierarchy.

 **[!UICONTROL Packages]:** The [packages](/help/dsp/campaign-management/packages/package-about.md) to include in the campaign.
 Select existing packages and/or create packages to include.
 If you create packages, see descriptions about the [package settings](/help/dsp/campaign-management/packages/package-settings.md) for more information.